mohammad0234/Fitness-Tracker-App/README.md

 In the testing panel that appears, click the "Run Tests" button to run all available test files as shown below:

 ![run test files screenshot](fitjourney/installation/run_tests.png)

+**Testing FitJourney App**
+**Important Note Before Testing**
+When first launching FitJourney, the app will have no workout data or goals in your local database.
+To fully experience and test the app's capabilities, you'll need to:
+•	Log several workouts over different days
+•	Create various types of goals
+•	Use the app consistently to build streak data
+This initial data population is essential to see the app's visualisation features, progress tracking, and statistical analysis in action.

+Getting Started:

+**Signup Process:**
+•	On the signup page, enter your email, first name, last name, and password
+•	Tap "Sign Up" to create your account
+•	Check your email and follow the verification link
+•	Return to the app and click "I've verified my email"
+•	Log in with your credentials

+**Home Page**
+•	View your current workout streak
+•	Check today's activity status
+•	See your most recent workout summary
+•	Use the "Log Workout" button to record today's exercise
+•	Alternatively, log a rest day to maintain your streak
+•	Tap on your active goal to view detailed progress

+**Workouts Page**
+•	View your workout history organised by date
+•	Filter workouts by body part (All, Upper Body, Lower Body)
+•	Filter by time period (All Time, This Week, This Month, Last 3 Months)
+•	Tap any workout to see detailed exercise and set information
+•	Use the "+" button to log a new workout
+•	Try the "Compare" button to analyse progress between two workouts

+**Goals Page**
+•	View your active fitness goals with progress indicators
+•	See completed goals in a separate section
+•	Tap "Create New Goal" to set up:
+•	Weight goals
+•	Strength goals for specific exercises
+•	Workout frequency goals
+•	Tap on any goal to see detailed progress information and history

+**Progress Page**
+Contains three tabs:
+1. Insights Tab:
+•	View workout volume over time
+•	See muscle group distribution chart
+•	Check personal bests for various exercises
+2. Exercise Tab:
+•	Select any exercise to view strength progression
+•	View weight progression chart over time
+•	Check exercise history
+3. Calendar Tab:
+•	View your workout calendar with streak information
+•	Tap on dates to see what exercises were performed
+•	Green indicates workout days, blue for rest days

+**Profile Page**
+•	View personal information
+•	Manually sync data to cloud
+•	Log out from the app and delete account

 # FitJourney
 FitJourney is a mobile application designed to help users log workouts, track progress, and stay motivated with interactive data visualizations, goal tracking, and streak monitoring.
 Built using Flutter, it ensures a smooth and intuitive experience while leveraging Firebase for authentication and SQLite for local data storage and firestore for cloud syncing.